 Each year, usually in February, SANP holds its nature photography competition, known affectionately as "the Salon," where members enter their photographs for critique and judging.

-To participate in the yearly Salon, a member's dues must be current on December 31 of the previous year.
-For example, to enter the 2021 Salon, a member's dues for 2020 must have been paid by December 31, 2020.
-Submission details for the 2021 Salon will be announced as the entry date approaches.
+To participate in the yearly Salon, your membership dues must be current on December 31 of the previous year.
+For example, to enter the 2021 Salon, your dues must be current on December 31, 2020.

 Salon digital entries and digital versions of print entries when available are posted on the SANP Zenfolio gallery and may be used on the club website or in the monthly newsletter.
 If you do not want your digital entries used on the website or in the newsletter, please add the statement Do Not Display to the metadata on each image.